hnava47/PortfolioH2/README.md

 ## About The Project

-This project is meant as a refactoring exercise.
-Taking existing code from the original source and update to reflect improvements without changing core functionality.
-This provides a more structured version of the codebase and increases efficiency by consolidating, organizing and including clear and concise comments.
+This project is meant to create and develop a personal portfolio page.
+This page contains information on my background, skill set, experience, and ways to contact me.
+The page is meant to be a view for potential clients and give representation on what it's like to work with me.
+Below is a snapshot of the current page:

 ![screen-shot]

-After taking a marketing agency's codebase, refactoring was conducted to optimize the design.
 You can access the updated website at the following link:
 * [Deployed Application](https://hnava47.github.io/PortfolioH2/)

 <p align="right">(<a href="#top">back to top</a>)</p>